Your Custom Text Here

 Keith, age 12

-The lessons shown here are from Draw Write Now, Book 5.
+These lessons are from Draw Write Now, Book 5.

-Marie's daughter, Julie, teaches 3rd grade and these are her students' work.
-February, 2014.
+Marie's daughter, Julie, teaches 3rd grade at Gerber Elementary, CA — the same school where Marie taught!
+This is her students’ work from February, 2014.